hackclub/hackclub/workshops/linux_on_a_stick/README.md

 Check that under the `Avail` column you see a value similar to the available space of the USB.
 If you still see 4 GB or similar, repeat the partitioning step.

 Now boot from your USB and make sure you can still save files.
-If you can, you are now done and ready to conquer the world with your new linux powers!
+If you can, you are now done and ready to conquer the world with your new Linux powers!